xbgmsharp/vuestic-postgsail/README.md

 - [x] Update to the latest version vitejs and plugins
 - [x] Remove medium-editor dependency
 - [x] Remove amcharts dependency
-- [ ] Update date formating as moment is deprecated, use date-fns?
+- [ ] Update date formatting as moment is deprecated, use date-fns?
 - [ ] Update graph using echarts.

 ## Icons/SVG